MicrosoftDocs/globalization/globalization/methodology/software-internationalization.md

 # Software Internationalization

-Internationalization (abbreviated as i18n – 18 letters between “I” and “n”) is the process of designing and developing your application such that it can support users in different global markets.
+Internationalization (abbreviated as i18n – 18 letters between "I" and "n") is the process of designing and developing your application such that it can support users in different global markets.
 When working on any software application, it's important to think about internationalization from the very beginning of its design.
-Your first iteration or release may not be translated into another language; however, it is very likely your application will be used by customers all over the world.
+Your first iteration or release might not be translated into another language; however, it's likely your application will be used by customers all over the world.

 Coding for world-readiness affects implementation across the entire product.
 The decisions that you make early in the project can determine your ability to deliver to other markets later.
 The user interface design is the most affected, but world-readiness must be considered in many other areas.

-The following sections will discuss key themes for world-readiness.
-All sections are applicable even for a single-language user interface (UI) or application; however, the final three sections cover ensuring that your application is ready for [localization](../localization/localize-software.md) (abbreviated as l10n – 10 letters between “l” and “n”).
-Localization is the process of adapting or translating your app's localizable resources to meet the language, cultural, and political requirements of the specific local markets that the app is intended to support.
+The following sections discuss key themes for world-readiness.
+All sections are applicable even for a single-language user interface (UI) or application; however, the final three sections cover ensuring that your application is ready for [localization](../localization/localize-software.md) (abbreviated as l10n – 10 letters between "l" and "n").
+Localization is the process of adapting or translating your app's localizable resources to meet the language, cultural, and political requirements of the local markets that the app is intended to support.
 One component of localization is translating UI text.
-Even if you are not planning to create localized versions of your product, it is time-consuming and expensive to update your code to support multiple languages if your plans change in the future.
-It is therefore best practice to follow the principles in these three sections even for a single-language product.
+Even if you aren't planning to create localized versions of your product, it's time-consuming and expensive to update your code to support multiple languages if your plans change in the future.
+It's therefore best practice to follow the principles in these three sections even for a single-language product.

 ## Data encoding

-You should ensure that any user data is not limited to a particular [script](../fonts-layout/writing-systems.md).
-If your application can use [Unicode](../encoding/unicode-standard.md), it can be very helpful in ensuring that users will be able to use a large variety of scripts and writing systems.
+You should ensure that any user data isn't limited to a particular [script](../fonts-layout/writing-systems.md).
+If your application can use [Unicode](../encoding/unicode-standard.md), it can be helpful in ensuring that users are able to use a large variety of scripts and writing systems.
 If your application is limited to a fixed set of [code pages](../encoding/code-pages.md), you might need to ensure that data can be [converted](../text/encoding_text_conversion.md) between the various encodings.
 If your application sends or receives information from other applications or components, you should also ensure that differences in encodings can be handled, or at a minimum fail gracefully.

-Any data that is stored should not be limited to a specific country/region, time zone, or unit of measurement.
+Any data that is stored shouldn't be limited to a specific country/region, time zone, or unit of measurement.
 For example, while users might want to enter data using the local time, it might be preferable to store the data as Coordinated Universal Time (UTC).

 ## Text display

 You should ensure that your application can display user data and UI text in different [scripts](../fonts-layout/writing-systems.md).
 You might not have plans to translate your application into East Asian languages like Chinese, or languages that use [bi-directional](../fonts-layout/text-directionality.md) writing systems like Arabic.
-However, you might have users of these languages, so user data and user input should not be limited by script or [font](../fonts-layout/fonts.md).
+However, you might have users of these languages, so user data and user input shouldn't be limited by script or [font](../fonts-layout/fonts.md).

 ## Locale awareness